One leu

-The current one leu banknote is the smallest circulating denomination of the Romanian leu.
+The current one leu banknote is the smallest circulating denomination af the Romanian leu.
 It is the same size as the 5 Euro banknote.

 The main color of the current banknote is green.
 It pictures, on the obverse Prime-minister and historian Nicolae Iorga, and on the reverse the Curtea de Argeş Cathedral, which suffered a massive restoration under his Government, and a crossed eagle, the Wallachian traditional heraldic element.

 History

 In the past, the denomination was also in the coin form, as follows: